s-crypt/IGDB-OpenAPI/README.md

   - [ ] Static spec files
   - [ ] Clients attached

 Anything else?
 Please open a discussion!

-### Bug reports/Pull Requests are encouraged and very helpful!

 # How do I use this?
 ### You can use [Swagger Editor](https://editor-next.swagger.io/) or [OpenAPI Generators](https://openapi-generator.tech/docs/generators#client-generators) to generate the following native clients for the API.
 I may add some of these to releases, IDK yet.

 #### [Swagger Editor](https://editor-next.swagger.io/)
 * C# - C Sharp
 * C# .Net2 - C Sharp DotNet 2